MrPrattASH/Robotics-II-Circuit-Python/RC_control_FlySky_FS-I6x/arcade_drive_module/ArcadeDrive_learning_DC.md

 ## Conclusion

-This code effectively allows for controlling a robot using an RC receiver and servo motors.
+This code effectively allows for controlling a robot using an RC receiver and DC motors.
 It's crucial to ensure that the pins and channels are correctly configured to match your hardware setup.